Is your Mercedes-Benz light not working even if you installed a new one? Learn how to fix the problem by following the procedures below.

 Ideally, you want to replace the wire harness, which requires removing the headlight unit and may even require removing the lens from the headlight.

-If you are having problems with your Mercedes-Benz headlight not working after replacing the bulb, check the connector to the headlight assembly.
+If you have problems with your Mercedes-Benz headlight not working after replacing the bulb, check the connector to the headlight assembly.

 - damaged wire harness